-This topic contains 10 replies, has 6 voices, and was last updated by Samantha .
+- This topic has 10 replies, 6 voices, and was last updated by .

 I’m 19 & I have two beautiful kids.
 A little boy who’s two years old & a little girl who’s two months.
 My little guys’ daddy hasn’t ever had anything to do with him.
 He’s starting to ask where his daddy is & I keep telling him sometimes you have to wait a little longer then other kids to get a good daddy, but it’ll happen.
 My little girls’ daddy is still in the picture, but it’s hard.
 We have been fighting all the time & we don’t agree on things & he doesn’t see her very much.
 He says things will be okay eventually & we’ll get married.
 But I can’t wait forever, because eventually it’ll be hurting her to hear us argue & us not get along.

 Sometimes guys can’t step up to the plate.
 It’s hard for some guys to grow up.
 My boyfriend & her daddy is 20 & he just doesn’t wanna grow up.
 He doesn’t want to realize that things aren’t going to be like they were before.
 Sometimes it’s hard, but sometimes the best thing you can do for your child is not push the father to be a daddy.
 It’s better to wait for someone who wants to be a daddy to be a daddy then for the father who doesn’t want to be a daddy to be a daddy.
 The best thing I did for my little boy was just leave it alone.
 I know he has a better life with just me then he would’ve with both of us..
 You are more then capable of giving your little one the best life possible, your baby doesn’t need a daddy to make a perfect life.
 You can do it!August 21, 2009 at 12:39 pm #25635lilkharma